mateusz-kolodziejczyk/movie-app/README.md

 ### Data hyperlinking.

-....
-Use screenshots to illustrate where data hyperlinking is present in your views - include captions.

-![][cardLink]
-> Clicking a card causes the display of that movie's details.

 ![][actorProfileLink]
 > Clicking 'Actor Profile' for an actor on the table will display the full profile of the actor.

-![][reviewLink]
+![][personDetailsMovieLink]
->Clicking the 'Full Review' for a review extract will display the full text of the review
+> Clicking 'Movie Page' for a movie will display a page full of the movie's details.

-## Independent learning (If relevant).

-. . . . .
-Briefly mention each technologies/techniques used in your project codebase that were not covered in the lectures/labs.
-Provide source code filename references to support your assertions and include reference material links (articles/blogs).
+![][DMFSubmit]
+> Clicking on 'Submit' will send the user back to '/', however with a query string matching what the user entered.

+![][DMFResetMovieList]
+> Clicking on 'Reset Movie List' will send the user back to '/search-form' and reset their movie list.

 ---------------------------------